bogoli/cs3100/README.md

-# Repository for course work from USU CS3100 – Operating Systems and Concurrency
+# USU CS3100 – Operating Systems and Concurrency
 All work programmed in C++ on a Raspberry Pi, and optimized to run with Raspbian

 ## Assignments: